 - grow the language, narrative structures and media forms available to us for making sense of our world, helping to shape contemporary Canadian and world literatures;

 - offer our lived experiences to inform policy, legislation and community attitudes around mental illness;

 - create space for people with lived experience of mental illness and/or addiction to consider our differences, the marginalization and oppression many of us face because of colonization, racism, misogyny, transphobia, homophobia, ableism and capitalism, and the ways these injustices make us unwell;

-- testify to the significance, impact and dignity of our lives, in spite of the stigma that marks us otherwise.
+- and testify to the significance, impact and dignity of our lives, in spite of the stigma that marks us otherwise.

-OMQ is published by Northern Initiative for Social Action, a peer-run mental health support organization built on the premise that people with mental illnesses and/or addictions are intelligent, creative and valuable.
+OMQ is published by NISA/Northern Initiative for Social Action, a peer-run mental health support organization built on the premise that people with mental illnesses and/or addictions are intelligent, creative and valuable.

 While our primary focus is on literature and other creative works, we regularly publish interviews reflecting on themes addressed in the magazine, reviews of books, films, websites and other media relevant to our readers, and – very rarely – opinion, editorial and research writing.
 In addition to publishing written contributions, we accept submissions of photographs, visual art and cartoons for publication on the cover or inside the magazine.